Poltergeist (2015 film): Plot

 The family hears Maddy's voice emanating from the television.
 Amy places her hand on the screen.
 Maddy's static hand then appears to be touching Amy's hand from the other side of the TV screen.
 Amy and Griffin then visit the Paranormal Research department for help.
 The staff set up equipment in the house and install GPS devices on everyone.
-During the setup, one of them, Boyd is frightened by the spirits while drilling a hole into Maddy's closet wall.
+During the setup, one of the installers, Boyd, is frightened by the spirits while drilling a hole into Maddy's closet wall.
 While trying to contact Maddy, Eric destroys the closet wall, throwing a section of a broken table into the void beyond the closet; the table segment falls back into the living room (nearly crushing Griffin), revealing a potential portal for Maddy to escape through.
 The haunting is caused by a poltergeist.
 The lead investigator, Dr. Brooke Powell, decides to call her ex-husband, occult specialist and television personality, Carrigan Burke.

 Carrigan explains that Maddy is a possible psychic, able to communicate with spirits.
 The ghosts are trapped and angry because only the headstones were transported to the new cemetery, but the bodies remain; they plan on using Maddy "to free them from purgatory".
 To get Maddy back, Carrigan anchors a rope in Maddy's room and tosses it into the vortex.
 They attempt to use Griffin's toy drone to guide Maddy out, but when it locates Maddy inside the void, the ghosts put it out of service.
 Griffin, guilt-ridden over leaving Maddy alone in the first place, goes through the portal.
 When he finds Maddy, the ghosts attempt to destroy the rope to trap them, but Griffin and Maddy manage to return through the portal into the house.

 The family get in their car and begin to leave, but the ghosts drag them back into the house, flipping the car in the process in order to abduct Maddy.
 The family saves her from being pulled into the portal, and Carrigan decides that he must go into the vortex and lead the spirits into the light.
 The Bowens flee the neighborhood as the spirits destroy the house, soaring into the sky as a beacon of light.
 Later, Dr. Powell and her team manage to locate Burke's GPS in the shattered remains of the house.